segfault0x61/nokia-3310-jam-3/w64pkg/README.txt

 Made by segault0x61 for Nokia 3310 Jam #3.

-To play the game, run `uphill-climb.exe`.
+To play the game, run `uphill-break.exe`.